Bronkoknorb/type-draw-type-game/README.md

 ### Frontend Web App

-The Frontend Web Application is a React App built with yarn (tested with yarn version 1.22.4).
+The Frontend is a React App written in Typescript and built with yarn.

+Prerequisites:
+* Install [yarn](https://yarnpkg.com/) (tested with version 1.22.4)

 Run the frontend in development mode: